techlozenge/student-frontend-angular-final/README.md

 # Launching the Sails Backend & Angular Frontend

 ## How to launch the sails backend
-My data is stored locally in a MySQL DB and I've hooked up a Sails backend to act as an API endpoint server for the database.
+My data is served locally in a MySQL DB and I've hooked up a Sails backend to act as an API endpoint server for the database.

 Once your DB is running and loaded with data and Sails is all set up, and you're in the Sails project folder, at the command line, type: